aio-libs/aiopg/docs/core.rst

       :classmethod:

       The method is a :ref:`coroutine <coroutine>`.
-      Constructor to establish a connection after pool initialization, which was given in :attr:`minsize`
+      Constructor for filling the free pool with connections, the number is controlled by the :attr:`minsize` parameter

    .. method:: clear()